TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Events/Events/Frontend/AfterLinkIsGeneratedEvent.rst

 by TYPO3's mighty :php:`typolink()` functionality.

-By using this event, it is possible to add attributes to links to internal pages, or links to files, as the Event contains the actual information of the link type with it.
+By using this event, it is possible to add attributes to links to internal pages, or links to files, as the event contains the actual information of the link type with it.

 As this event works with the :php:`LinkResultInterface` object it is possible